 The law school, its student body, and its faculty regularly have guests, speakers, and other visitors to campus for a variety of educational purposes.
+All visitors must be fully vaccinated.
+Proof of vaccination will be required prior to entry.
 Please fill out the Visitor's Form online prior to the arrival of your guest.
 Upon arrival, call Campus Safety at 717.541.1911 and present a valid photo ID.
 Your host will have submitted your name to Campus Safety for inclusion on our daily Visitor Log.